FraFerrazzi/exprob_assignment1/README.md

  - `test/random_plan_points`: It represents the number of via points in a plan.
 It is a list of n elements, where n is a random value inside the interval: `[min_n, max_n]`.
-The chosen random value within such interval defines the length of each plan.
+The chosen random value within such an interval defines the length of each plan.

  - `test/random_plan_time`: It represents the time required to compute the next via point by the planner.
 The time is chosen randomly inside the `[min_time, max_time]` interval, which is in seconds.